 For the first time, I realize he is dead.
 His briar heart dried up when winter killed his rose; my father, he is all thorns.

 He squeezes my shoulders, too tight.
 You look like your mother, you know, he whispers, eyes shifting to the garden, to the yellow rose I planted for her.
 It is a rambler, sending shoots to the sky that sink back down.
 We never gave it a trellis.
 I loved her too much.
 And there are tears in his eyes, wet, heavy things that slip down his cheeks and on to the grass below us.

 I don't know what to say, so I think of the rose, of her.
 I think that I'd like to send this year's flowers out to sea, so the petals can sink in the ocean and settle over her eyelids, wherever she is.
-And I'm crying, too, because my mother is in pieces, in the ocean, scattered like petals in the wind, and my father is every bit as dead as she is.
+And I'm crying, too, because my mother is in pieces, in the ocean, and my father is every bit as dead as she is.

 I did, too, and I smile a little, bat away my tears with tight fists.
-But I don't regret it I love everyone as much as I love her, instead.
+But I don't regret it –I love everyone as much as I love her, instead.
 She'd like that.
 She always told me I had a big heart, and that I should share it.
-I smile more, because I remember telling my mother once that I love everyone.
-She had just hugged me.
-We both knew I would get hurt.
-I love everyone everyone I'll ever meet, I want to give a piece of myself to.
+I smile more, because I remember telling my mother once.
+She had just hugged me; we both knew I would get hurt.
+I love everyone –everyone I'll ever meet, I want to give a piece of myself to.
 Whether it is physical or just something inside me that no one can see; I want people to know they are loved.

 He drops his hands, looks at me, and wipes his eyes.
 You're going to get hurt.

 Yeah, I am.
 Mom told me.
 I'm okay with that.

 I hug him quickly, then pull away.
 I walk over to the rose, dig my thumbnail into the stem just below a blossom, and twist until the flower comes off into my hand.
 My father looks at me, lights a cigarette, then puts it out under his foot when he sees me coming back.